 1.Introduction

-Food is simply referred to as any ingested material that can be digested, assimilated and utilized for energy production (Ugwumba and Ugwumba 2007).
+Food is simply referred to as any ingested material that can be digested, assimilated and utilized for energy production [1] .
 All living things have the range of materials which can be effectively utilized as food as long as it can furnish the organism with the basic nutrients required for growth, repair of tissues and provide source of energy for reproduction.